 The SIP was guided by a County planning team, comprised of CWS, Probation, and Prevention staff.
 The goal of the SIP planning team was to ensure the process was informed by the county data and trends, guided by evidence based and promising practices in the field, and above all, inclusive of community partners.
 The process would not have been possible without the assistance and contributions of the many stakeholders that participated in the activities that informed the process.
-The areas of focus for CWS are Placement Stability, Reunification within 12 months, and Recurrence of Maltreatment.
+The areas of focus for CWS are Permanency in 12 Months, Placement Stability, and Workforce Wellness.
+The areas of focus for Probation are Permanency in 12 months, Youth Placement Prevention, and Staff, Caregiver, and Service Provider Training.
 This process and report are in accordance with the format prescribed by SIP Planning Guide issued by the California Department of Social Services.